 Another reason is that successful series today do not run as long is that the talent demands more money with each passing season.
 I suppose they may have had a little of this problem in the early days of television, but perhaps it was not so bad.
 Every one demands more money until the show is canceled, even though it is still getting good ratings, then no one gets money.

-Note that the three series still on the air, "The Simpsons," "South Park," and "Family Guy" do not have on screen talent.
-The most recently canceled of the top 20 is "King of the Hill" which was also animated and therefore did not have on screen talent.
+Note that the four series still on the air, "The Simpsons," "Family Guy", "South Park," and "American Dad" do not have on screen talent.

 While "The Simpsons" may have more episodes than any other single half hour comedy series several half hour comedy universes had more episodes.
 "All in the Family", and its spin offs "Archie's Place", "The Jeffersons", "Maude", and the spin off of "Maude", "Good Times" plus three other less successful spin offs had a total of 780 episodes.
 You can read more about the largest comedy and drama television universes on another web page I wrote.